-The Faculty of Social Sciences is committed to the pursuit of internationally excellent research in all of its areas of specialism.
+The School of Social Sciences is committed to the pursuit of internationally excellent research in all of its areas of specialism.
 Much of this research is applied and policy - focussed contributing to debates on policy in both national and international contexts.
 It is often cross disciplinary bringing together staff from different Divisions with different disciplinary perspectives to address key real world issues.

 Economics, History, International Development, International Relations, Peace Studies, Psychology, Social Policy, Social Work